Jay Saldi

-John Jay Saldi, IV (born October 8, 1954) is a former professional American football tight end in the National Football League for the Dallas Cowboys and Chicago Bears.
-He played college football at the University of South Carolina.
+John Jay Saldi, IV (born October 8, 1954) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
+He played college football for the South Carolina Gamecocks.

 Early years

 Saldi attended White Plains Senior High School, where he was an All-American linebacker, while also playing tight end in the offense.
 He practiced basketball and baseball as additional sports.

 He accepted a football scholarship from the University of South Carolina, where he played as an undersized (205 pounds) defensive end as a true freshman, before suffering a leg injury.

 The following year, he was moved to tight end and eventually became a starter as a junior.
-He was a part of a 56-20 win against Clemson University in 1975.
+He was a part of a 56–20 win against Clemson University in 1975.

 He was injured playing against Louisiana State University and missed the last 5 games of his senior season.
 He finished his college career with only 15 receptions.

 Professional career

 Dallas Cowboys

-After not being selected in the 1976 NFL Draft, he was signed as an undrafted free agent by the Dallas Cowboys, because of his all-around athletic ability.
-From his rookie season, he played behind Pro Bowler tight end Billy Joe Dupree and was a standout special teams player.
+After not being selected in the 1976 NFL draft, he was signed as an undrafted free agent by the Dallas Cowboys, because of his all-around athletic ability.
+From his rookie season, he played behind Billy Joe Dupree and was a standout special teams player.

 In 1977, he was named a captain of the special teams unit.
 He made only 11 receptions in the season, but 2 of those were touchdowns.
 He was also used as a fullback in the spread formation.
-In the sixth game of the season against the Philadelphia Eagles, he blocked a punt that was returned for the decisive touchdown in a 16-10 win.
-He had an important fumble recovery in punt coverage during the NFC championship 23-6 win against the Minnesota Vikings.
+In the sixth game of the season against the Philadelphia Eagles, he blocked a punt that was returned for the decisive touchdown in a 16–10 win.
+He had an important fumble recovery in punt coverage during the NFC championship 23–6 win against the Minnesota Vikings.
 He was a member of the Super Bowl XII championship team, although he was de-activated for the game with a bruised leg muscle.

 The next year, he suffered a broken right forearm in the fourth game against the St. Louis Cardinals.
 The Cowboys signed future hall of famer Jackie Smith as his replacement.
 Saldi caught Roger Staubach last career touchdown pass on December 30, 1979.